elopez7/ELopezPortfolio/content/blog/InputBasicsCPP-1.md

 ```
 ![Meters to Feet](/img/blog/meterstofeet.gif)
 <Br>Now we have a working program that does exactly what we set out to do.
 There are still some issues, though.
 The program doesn't validate the input, so if a user enters a letter instead of a number, something unexpected will happen.
+If a user enters "John Doe", `std::cin >> username` will only read "John" (stopping at whitespace), leaving "Doe" in the input buffer for the next `std::cin` operation.
+In [Part 2](InputBasicsCPP-2) we'll use `std::getline()` to read entire lines.
-Similarly, the program will behave unexpectedly if the user enters a first and last name (with a space).
-Furthermore, the program only runs once.
+Finally, the program only runs once.
 We'll tackle these issues in the next part of this series.
 # References / Sources

 - [C++ Standard Library](https://en.cppreference.com/w/cpp/standard_library.html)